-For our 16th episode of Territory Tales we met with Andrew Edwards, Executive Director of the Lakewood Theatre Company and the Lakewood Center for the Arts; we were absolutely charmed by his artistic spirit.
-While he had a background in musical theater from high school, it wasn't really until he auditioned for the Freshmen Plays in college that he got the itch for the arts and the theater.
-He met a professor who he formed a life-long friendship with and who taught Andrew about a word he called "theatrition," which meant to value and understand all the roles that go into the making of a theater production.
+For this episode of Territory Tales we met with Andrew Edwards, Executive Director of the Lakewood Theatre Company and the Lakewood Center for the Arts.
+We were absolutely charmed by his artistic spirit.
+While he had a background in musical theater from high school, it wasn't until he auditioned for the Freshmen Plays in college that he got the itch for performing on stage.
+He met a professor who he formed a life-long friendship with and who taught Andrew about a word he called "theatrition," which means to value and understand all the roles that go into the making of a theater production.
 From acting to lighting to costume design to ticket sales, it all has to happen for a show to succeed, and Andrew was all in!

-Beyond their amazing theater productions they offer endless classes (you'll likely find me at their next dance class offered), and are a hub for artists, actors, musicians and novelists.
-Give this podcast a listen for the full scoop on all the offerings, upcoming events and, of course, to learn more about Andrew!
+Beyond their amazing theater productions, they offer endless classes, and are a hub for artists, actors, musicians and novelists.
+Give this podcast a listen for the full scoop on Andrew and Lake Oswego arts!

 You can watch the video below or listen to the podcast under the video.
 Note: Podcast episode was originally filmed Nov 2019.